 Why is EU action needed?
 Patients' empowerment and deployment of telemedicine services are key to ensuring the sustainability of healthcare systems

 Healthy and active lives are associated to well informed, educated and pro-active patients and citizens.
-The strategy of patient empowerment includes increased patients' access to their healthcare data, participation and responsibility, in order to render their interactions with healthcare services more effective while increasing their mobility.
+The strategy of patient empowerment includes increased patients' access to their health data, participation and responsibility, in order to render their interactions with healthcare services more effective while increasing their mobility.
 As active players, patients gain in autonomy, quality and safety of care, and can improve their lifestyles.

-Telemedicine is also an promising tool to improve mental health, increase the social impact of public health intervention, provide efficient health support in remote areas, and to respond to the shortage of healthcare professionals and the lack of financial resources.
+Telemedicine is also a promising tool to improve mental health, increase the social impact of public health intervention, provide efficient health support in remote areas, and to respond to the shortage of healthcare professionals and the lack of financial resources.

 Everybody will benefit

 Citizens: have access to safer and better care with greater choice and new online services resulting in an improved quality of life, better continuity of care and increased accessibility to health systems.

 Health providers: improve the efficiency of their organisation providing closer patients' follow-ups.

 Health Authorities: thanks to telemedicine, they are able to use their resources more efficiently, increase the accessibility of health systems, improve health coverage, decrease the variability of clinical practices while ensuring better care.